gerph/riscos-presenter/rougol/speaker-notes.md

 You can load modules at the command line, and run programs.

-In this case, I'm creating a `Hello world` program in the file myprog, and running it.
+In this case, I'm creating a `Hello world` program in the file `myprog`, and running it.

 The 'myprog' file has filetype `fd1`, which is represented in the standard format for non-RISC OS systems by using comma followed by the filetype.
 Type `fd1` is BASIC Text, which by default will run in BASIC.

 On the command line I need to load BASIC before I can use it - it's not a part of RISC OS Pyromaniac.
+And you can see that it does print `Hello world`.

 ---
 # RISC OS Pyromaniac